-Course Syllabus ECON 2302: Principles of Microeconomics Fall 2016 (Face-to-face)
+ECON 2302 Principles of Microeconomics, Fall 2017 (face-to-face)

 Faculty: James Kemper, Assistant Professor of Economics

-Office Hours: Wed 9:00am - 12:00pm, Tues and Thurs 4:00pm - 5:00pm, and Fri 9:00am - 12:00pm
+Office Hours: Monday through Thursday 2:30pm-4:00pm, and Friday 9:00am-12:00pm

 Office: TC 208

 Phone: (806)716-2957

 Email: jkemper@southplainscollege.edu

-I. Textbook: Taylor, Timothy.
-Principles of Economics.
-Houston, TX: OpenStax College, March 2014.

-This is a free text book that you can download here:

-https://www.openstaxcollege.org/textbooks/principles-of-economics If you would like to purchase a physical book, the ISBN-10 is: 1938168232

-- II.
+- I. Textbook: Principles of Economics, from OpenStax, ISBN: 1938168232.
+Your book is available in web view and PDF for free here: www.openstax.org/details/principles-economics.
+You can also choose to purchase on iBooks or get a print version via the SPC Campus Bookstore. - II.
 Prerequisites: None.
 However, college algebra is strongly encouraged. - III.
 Course Description: This course discusses theories of the firm, value and price determination, and functional distribution, with the application of these theories to problems of particular firms, industries, and markets. - IV.
 Purpose of the Course: Economics 2302, as taught at South Plains College, serves as a core component for Social and Behavior Sciences and is a required course for Bachelor of Business Administration (B.B.A.) degrees.